shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 In the above javascript code, we have demonstrated how to make a query and transaction to our AMM smart contract.
 Now let's understand each line of the above code.

+{% hint style="info" %}
+ The above code is just a reference on how to interact with the smart contract.
+{% endhint %}

 ```javascript
 // Creates a provider
 const wsProvider = new WsProvider("ws://127.0.0.1:9944");